Barnold8/My-Ideas/readMe.md

 ### Log Aggregation and Reporting
 - Store logs in a structured format (e.g., JSON or plain text).
 - Use a web interface or a CLI tool to view logs and test results.

+# Minecraft server - single player world sync

+A program to allow small servers (that with friends usually) to sync up a world file/save so friends can play offline after the server goes offline for the day.

+Its going to be hard to sync up changes, but it wont be impossible

+# Android spelling assistant for kids

+An app that scans spelling homework and generates a fun test to do for the learning child, no paper or pen required!